hamptonpieryc/website/content/docs/club-rules.md

 the meeting to be notified, and must advise members of such purpose in the Notice convening the meeting.

-**8.4** All General meetings of members must be convened by sending a Notice in members at their last known email address fourteen clear days before the date specified for holding the meeting.
+**8.4** All General meetings of members must be convened by sending a Notice to members at their last known email address fourteen clear days before the date specified for holding the meeting.

 **8.5** At any General Meeting, voting shall be by show of hands and the declaration by the Chairman